Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Introduction

-Among the possible queries, the top-$k$ query is one of the most common queries in \gls{wsn}, due to its many applications, e.g., environmental monitoring/control~\cite{EXTOK}.
+Among the possible queries, the top-$k$ query is one of the most common queries in \gls{wsn}, due to its many applications, e.~g., environmental monitoring/control~\cite{EXTOK}.
+More generally, the sensors may compute a certain score related to the query, such as similarity, and the intention is to collect the data from the $k$ sensors that have the highest scores~\cite{kalor2023random}.
 In most cases the data is collected to perform an action, such as controlling actuators or producing an alarm.
 Furthermore, such an action may often be associated with a strict time constraint, forcing the sink to obtain the top-$k$ set before a given deadline.
-However, the unreliable nature of the communication channel and the fact that the physical process monitored by the sensors change over time introduce a trade-off between reliability and freshness of the collected data.
-Specifically, if the sink requests the top-$k$ set long before the deadline, the probability that it receives all $k$ observations is large, even in the event of packet losses, etc., that necessitate retransmissions, etc. However, the physical process may change between the query instant and the deadline, resulting in a potentially large discrepancy between the measurements received by the sink and the values of the physical processes at the deadline.
-On the other hand, if the sink transmits the top-$k$ query close to the deadline, then there may not be sufficient time for retransmissions, etc., but the retrieved values are more likely to remain the same until the deadline.
+For example, collecting the $k$ largest values with high information freshness at the deadline is important to monitor processes and identify outliers in factory scenarios or for digital twins~\cite{shiraishi2022query}.
+In the context of natural disaster management, such as wildfire and chemical gas leakage detection, a timely top-$k$ query is important to identify the most critical locations to, e.g., trigger interventions.
+However, the unreliable nature of the communication channel and the fact that the physical process monitored by the sensors change over time introduce a trade-off between the reliability and freshness of the collected data at the deadline through the timing of sampling, data transmission, and query transmission.
+Specifically, if the sink requests the top-$k$ set long before the deadline, the probability that it receives all $k$ observations is large, even in the event of packet losses that necessitate retransmissions.
+However, the physical process may change between the query instant and the deadline, resulting in a potentially large discrepancy between the measurements received by the sink and the values of the physical processes at the deadline.
+On the other hand, if the sink transmits the top-$k$ query close to the deadline, then there may not be sufficient time for retransmissions but the retrieved values are more likely to remain the same until the deadline.
 The goal of this paper is to realize both timely and energy-efficient top-$k$ data collection by exploiting wake-up radio technology.